coconutgrace/iot-board/README.md

 This means you can use and modify the code for private propose (personal or inside your organisation) Outside of your Organisation you must make modified MPLed code available to your users and comply with all other requirements of the MPL 2.0.

-If you need some of the code available under another license, do not hesitate to **contact me**.
+If you need some of the code available under another license, do not hesitate to [contact](http://www.lobaro.com/contact/) Lobaro.